sunaku/md2man/README.markdown

 md2man extends [Markdown] semantics in the following ways:

-  * There can be at most one top-level heading (H1).
-It is emitted as `.TH` in the [Roff] output, defining the UNIX manual page's header and footer.
+  * The first top-level heading (H1) found in the document is emitted as `.TH` in the roff(7) output to define the UNIX manual page's header and footer.
+    Any subsequent top-level headings (H1) are treated as second-level (H2).

 ## License